synqs/qlue/docs/guides/gen_guide.md

 ## The big picture
 The idea for developing [qlue][qlue_github] stems from the desire for unifying experiment execution on different platforms for quantum simulation/computation.
 These platforms can be based on different technologies (e.g. neutral atoms, ions, superconducting qubits, photonic systems etc.) and have different software for experiment control.

-In this diversity there is a unifying feature for different experiments, they essentially act as a backends for executing some instructions.
+In this diversity there is a unifying feature for different experiments, they essentially act as a backend for executing some instructions.
 On adopting this picture we quickly realise that we become totally agnostic to the details of how the instructions are executed on a hardware if we can provide a general higher level description of the experiments.
 A very suitable high-level description for experiments on different platforms is to think of these experiments as quantum circuits.
 In this picture any experiment essentially has three steps : state preparation, unitary evolution under a given Hamiltonian and measurement.
 Infact we are not just limited to experiments anymore and can even include theoretical simulator backends which execute the quantum circuits on a computer.

 For providing software support for a given backend to use the language of quantum circuits, two types of libraries are required : one which allows to write quantum circuits for the experiments using some kind of quantum circuit framework and a second one for parsing the quantum circuits into a format which can be run on the experiment.
 For the first one, there already exists quantum circuit frameworks like [Qiskit][Qiskit_github], [Pennylane][Pennylane_github] etc. which provide a comprehensive support for writing quantum circuits.
 For the second one, custom code has to be written which will depend on the details of the particular backend.